cjgiridhar/fsMgr/README.md

 fsMgr
 =====

-FileSystem Search Manager implemented with Tornado-2.2 and Whoosh-2.4.1 fsMgr was developed to introduce and demonstrate the concepts of
+FileSystem Search Manager (fsMgr) is implemented with Tornado and Whoosh.

+fsMgr is developed to introduce and demonstrate the concepts of
 - 'Abstraction in Search' for mid-scaled real time website
-- SVC (Search View Controller) design based on MVC pattern More about 'Abstraction in Search' can be read @ http://technobeans.wordpress.com/2012/10/03/abstraction-in-search/ fsMgr was developed on Linux ubuntu 2.6.32-38-generic #83-Ubuntu and Python 2.6
+- SVC (Search View Controller) design based on MVC pattern

+More about 'Abstraction in Search' can be read @ http://technobeans.wordpress.com/2012/10/03/abstraction-in-search/

+fsMgr was developed on Linux ubuntu 2.6.32-38-generic #83-Ubuntu and Python 2.6

 Features